 -

-Obtained court-ordered re-training of Rikers Island Corrections Officers on how they relate to LGBTQ individuals they come in contact with.
+Obtained court-ordered re-training of Rikers Island Corrections Officers on how to relate to LGBTQ individuals.
 Hamm v.
-City of New York, 15-cv-06238 (S.D.N.Y.); and
+City of New York, 15-cv-06238 (S.D.N.Y.).

 -

-Mr. Rankin represents Reclaim the Records, a 501(c)3 non-profit organization of historians, genealogists, journalists, and teachers, which is one of the largest open records activist groups in the United States.
-He has been their lead counsel on multiple Freedom of Information actions against the New York City Municipal Archives (DORIS), the New York City Clerk's Office, the New York State Department of Health, and many other agencies both local and national.
-As a result of this work, more than sixty million archival records from around the state have been able to go online for free public use.
+Mr. Rankin represents Reclaim the Records, a 501(c)(3) non-profit organization of historians, genealogists, journalists, and teachers, one of the largest open records activist groups in the United States.
+He has served as lead counsel on multiple Freedom of Information actions against the New York City Municipal Archives (DORIS), the New York City Clerk's Office, the New York State Department of Health, and many other agencies.
+As a result of this work, more than 60 million archival records from around the state have been made available online for free public use.